Lateral Ankle Sprain: Why is it so recurrent?

 Proper classification of the ankle sprain would improve the management and rehabilitation of the ankle sprain to prevent recurrent sprains.

 Management of the lateral ankle sprain should start the moment it happens.
 The R.I.C.E.R (Rest, Ice, Compression, Elevation, Review) regime should be enforced within the first 72 hours post-injury.
-Anti-inflammatory drugs may be recommended and crutches may be provided for a few days if the ankle is too painful to bear weight.
+Anti-inflammatory drugs may be recommended.
+Crutches may be provided for a few days if the ankle is too painful to bear weight.

 Literature reviews have been mixed on the use of immobilization versus early functional treatment, as documented in a Cochrane review done in 2002.
 The mixed reviews were due to the lack of a classification of the ankle sprains and the application of the immobilization.
 A guideline to the use of immobilization was that in Grade II and III sprains, immobilization of the ankle for about 4 days, with either the air-cast brace or CAM walker, would improve the prognosis and rate of recovery.
 This should be accompanied together with exercises that prevent joint stiffness and muscle weakening1.

-Proper rehabilitation exercise is crucial in ensuring that new tissues are laid down and aligned properly during the healing phase.
+Proper rehabilitation exercise is crucial.
+This is ensures that new tissues are laid down and aligned properly during the healing phase.
 Rehabilitation exercise should comprise of four components2,3:

 - range of motion exercises,